lrgsouza/audio_spectogram_with_python/README.md

-# 2D and 3D Audio Spectogram using Python
+# 2D and 3D Audio Spectrogram using Python

 This Python project aims to plot audio spectrograms in 2D and 3D.
 A spectrogram is a visual representation of the spectral intensity of an audio signal as a function of time.
 It is a useful tool for analyzing and visualizing the temporal and frequency characteristics of an audio signal.